Error and Exception Handling

 Do not ignore errors in security-related components like crypto modules.

-Log errors according to the Logging and Monitoring page.
+Log errors according to the page.

 In Go, you have to be aware of uncaught panics and handle them to prevent an application from crashing.
 You can omit the goroutine stack traces entirely by setting the GOTRACEBACK